The Big Mango is a completely different beast come nightfall, and Bangkok’s best night markets are a proud testament to that fact.

 Also known as JJ Night Market/JJ Green, the Bangkok night market at Chatuchak — the night time version of the infamously hectic and huge weekend market — is a slightly more relaxed affair than its daytime counterpart.

-Open from 9pm until around as late at 3am.
+JJ Green is open from 9pm until around as late at 3am.
 Take the BTS to Mo Chit, or the MRT to Chatuchak Park where a short stroll will get you here.

 Described by some as Thailand’s best hipster market, ArtBox is a showcase of up and coming Thai creative talent.
-The stalls at this popup market are housed in moveable shipping containers (meaning that ArtBox’s location is not fixed) so head to their Facebook page to check their latest location.
+The stalls at this pop-up market are housed in moveable shipping containers (meaning that ArtBox’s location is not fixed) so head to their Facebook page to check their latest location.